 Interactive feature map brings together case studies documenting a diversity of injustice related to airport projects.

 All across the globe airport projects are generating serious conflicts and social and environmental impacts: land acquisition, displacement of people, destruction of ecosystems, local pollution and health issues.
-A new map based on scientific research presents 80 cases as detailed examples of the conflicts generated by airport projects around the world.
+A constantly evolving map based on scientific research presents more than 100 cases as detailed examples of the conflicts generated by airport projects around the world.
 The research also identified more than 300 cases of airport projects where there is evidence of conflict, that merit further investigation.

 “Exploitation of ecosystems and local communities for airport infrastructure must end.
 The current slump in air traffic provides the opportunity for a just reduction of air traffic.
 For this, a moratorium on new airports and expansion of existing airports is necessary,” says Rose Bridger, Stay Grounded.